 Verdicts & Settlements

-In consolidated cases leading to the largest Massachusetts verdict in 2019 and 2020 to date, HBMH Law was able to overcome substantial hurdles and deliver the top verdict of 2019.
+In consolidated cases leading to the Largest Personal Injury Verdict in Massachusetts from 2019-2021, HBMH Law was able to overcome substantial hurdles and deliver the top verdict of 2019.

 For more information click here.False Claims Act/Whistleblower/Medicare Fraud$35,000,000.00

 The Plaintiff, known in such cases as a Relator, brought a claim on behalf of the United States against a medical supply company who was allegedly defrauding Medicare by improperly submitting reimbursement claims for various diabetic and nebulizer products.